Skip to main content

 • Navigation options that take the consumer on a journey through the different facets of a webshop.

-Consumer behavior tactics can be integrated into a webshop at every stage, from the design, color scheme, and navigation to each product description.
+Consumer behavior tactics can be integrated into a web shop at every stage, from the design, color scheme, and navigation to each product description.
+To see these principles in action, it’s essential to understand what does a good ecommerce landing page look like?
+As it serves as the primary touchpoint where psychology meets functional design to drive conversions.

 Knowing the audience demographics is just the beginning and provides the foundation building blocks for increasing sales.
 This principle is shared between real-world and virtual stores, but how this information is applied in practice is very different when targeting online audiences.